 Cross-Country Skiing

-Novie McCabe from Winthrop, Wash., is a standout for Team USA in cross-country skiing.
+Novie McCabe of Winthrop, Wash., is a standout for Team USA in cross-country skiing.

-The daughter of two-time on Laura McCabe, Novie has dominated in her college three NCAA individual titles.
+The daughter of cross-country skier and two-time Olympian Laura McCabe, Novie has dominated in her college three NCAA individual titles.

 This is the 24-year-old’s second time making the U.S. Olympic Cross-Country Team, according to the U.S. Winter Olympic Team website.